 Whatever your income, always live below your means

 This is the most important advice of the book.
 If you want to get wealthy (or affluent), you need to live below your means.
 You need to be frugal.
 You need to save on most of your things.
 Even if you earn 300’000 USD a month, you do not need to drive a Porsche.
 You can live really well with a 3 years old use Sedan car.
 This is very important.
 Most of the examples in the book were of high-income.
 But you definitely can do the same even if you have a smaller income.
 As long as you live below your means, you will save some money.
 And you can invest this money to get you faster to your goals.

 Economic Outpatient Care

-One chapter in the book that I didn’t expect is talking about how the affluent are giving money to their children.
+One chapter in the book that I did not expect is talking about how the affluent are giving money to their children.
 This was very interesting, although a bit long.

 Giving precipitates more consumption that saving and investing

 It is often more difficult for children of the affluent to become affluent themselves.
 Indeed, they are used to a nice life but often do not have the same income as their parents.
 Moreover, a lot of affluent parents give money to their children.
 The goal is to help them, but the result is often to make them live above their means.
 This makes them financially dependent of their parents.